The technical side of early Bowed Instruments

 In the summer of 2015 I made a consequent series of tops for such an instrument with different styles of bars in the inside to achieve tonal results of the possibilities given:

-I was searching for a historical approach: If the makers who made these early bowed instruments were in fact makers of plucked instruments, they would first try to support the top with its pressure from the strings with a cross-bar system.
-I played the instrument and recorded it in a friends recording studio:
+instruments, they would first try to support the top with its pressure from the strings with a cross-bar system.
+I played the instrument and recorded it in a friends recording

 The tonal result is not very convincing: Some tones and intervals are much more present than others and the overall tone quality is not stable.